 We employ over 600 colleagues and recognise the potential for slavery and human trafficking to affect employees across the business.
-We have robust policies and procedures in place to ensure employees are treated with dignity and respect and support our approach to equality, diversity, and inclusion.
-Our employee code of conduct, which all staff must sign up to, requires compliance with all relevant legislation, which includes the Modern Slavery Act.
-We have a specific policy in relation to whistleblowing which, while not focusing specifically on modern slavery and human trafficking, sets out the process concerned employees and Board Members can use to report any concerns of wrongdoing involving the organisation or its staff.
+We have robust policies and procedures in place to ensure colleagues are treated with dignity and respect and support our approach to equality, diversity, and inclusion.
+Our Code of Conduct, which all colleagues must sign up to, requires compliance with all relevant legislation, which includes the Modern Slavery Act.
+We have a specific policy in relation to whistleblowing which, while not focusing specifically on modern slavery and human trafficking, sets out the process concerned colleagues and Board members can use to report any concerns of wrongdoing involving the organisation or its staff.